coinxp/exchange/README.md

    - Web Link (exchange): This is the service that powers the WebUI.
 It connects the Web UI with CoinXP blockchain and the user account system.
    - Bank UI: This is the personal bank UI.
 User can use it as a cold wallet, whereas, the account system in WebUI as hot wallet.
    - Bank Server: This is the service that powers Bank UI.
 It connects Bank UI with Web Link, CoinXP blockchain, and the user account system.
-   - Socket: This is the service that powers the market with the latest price for each crypto asset.
+   - Socket: This is the service that powers the marketplace with the latest price for each crypto asset.

 To bring up the services are fairly simple.
 All the services are already packaged and managed by kubernetes and helm.